oVirt/ovirt-site/source/uncategorized/devprocess.html.md

 5. Archived discussions
 6. Patches which can be cherry-picked

 The oVirt project uses gerrit in order to review patches.
-For more on Gerrit and how to use it see <http://www.ovirt.org/wiki/Working_with_oVirt_Gerrit>
+For more on Gerrit and how to use it see [Working with oVirt Gerrit](Working with oVirt Gerrit)

 ### Basic Principles